JoseCanova/JoseCanova/README.md

 The criteria used in the stop condition and vice versa.
 Which means the path can be a fuzzy.
 Zigzag
 While the stop condition can be anything too.
+I tested i guess using if next == last
+Which is the answer of the problem.
+Putting a not in Because the assertion need to be inserted
+At the correct step of the computing and this have changed while solving the problem.
+So need a polish on next.

 mapping 1200 tables and counting.

 Its important also to be used the best yech

 Normal..bytecode that mounts bytecode